Accreditation

 TO REVIEW THE FUNDAMENTAL REQUIREMENTS FOR NATIONAL ACCREDITATION, A COMMUNITY MUST:

-• Having a manager working, full-time or part-time, for at least six months of the calendar year.
+6. Have a full-time or part-time manager for at least 6 months of the calendar year.

-• Having the manager attend all three annual managers’ meetings.
+7. Have the manager attend all three managers’ meetings.

-It is important to note in the above criteria, that you do NOT have to be a DCED-designated program to be eligible for national accreditation, but if you are not DCED-designated, you must be a PDC Recognized Program.
+It is essential to note in the above criteria that you do NOT have to be a DCED-designated program to be eligible for national accreditation.
+Still, if you are not DCED-designated, you must be a PDC Recognized Program.
 Much of the work related to evaluating a community’s performance for consideration as a nationally accredited program is conducted during a required annual program assessment for a DCED-designated community.
-Non-DCED designated communities are eligible for a similar accreditation evaluation by PDC.
-This evaluation WILL be paid by DCED and does not cost the community anything.
+Non-DCED-designated communities are eligible for a similar accreditation evaluation by PDC.
+DCED will pay for this evaluation and does not incur any costs to the community.
 PDC will determine if it has sufficient information to conduct the accreditation evaluation without the need for an on-site accreditation site visit.

 2023 NATIONALLY ACCREDITED PENNSYLVANIA PROGRAMS